top of page

 Starting iaido:

-Uniform: For the uniform, you will need a set of black gi (top) and hakama (bottom) as well as the obi mentioned earlier.
-All this can be found here (there is also a complete set for beginners).
+Uniform: For the uniform, you will need a set of black iaido gi (top) and black iaido hakama (bottom) as well as the obi mentioned earlier.

 6. What happens during the introduction class?